khushi-411/learnings/research_papers/05_asdl.md

     ```

 #### Product Types, Attributes, and Options
-- Very complex expressions are not supported in ASDL because every language does not support such complex expression.
+- Very complex expressions are not supported in ASDL because every language does not support such complex expressions.
-- To achieve a new distinct types, tools would have to use target language type abbreviation mechanisms (e.g. typedef) to achieve this effect.
+- To achieve a new distinct type, tools would have to use target language type abbreviation mechanisms (e.g. typedef) to achieve this effect.
-- Generated code is intended to be readable by the programmar.
+- Generated code is intended to be readable by the programmer.
     - Example:
         ```asdl
         --- complex expression